yaseenagag/promise-it-wont-hurt-solutions/README.md

 Once the workshop is installed, run `promise-it-wont-hurt` to print a menu where you can select a problem to work on.

-<br/>Run this command in a terminal window
+Run this command in a terminal window
 ```bash
 promise-it-wont-hurt
 ```